frovida/ebt/README.md

 ###  extended Behavior Tree from the RVMI lab, Aalborg University Copenhagen, Denmark

 Developer: Francesco Rovida
 License: BSD
 Last update: 05/10/2016

-**Compatibility**: Has been tested with Ubuntu 14.04 and anaconda 4.2.0
+**Compatibility**: Has been tested with Ubuntu 14.04, Python 2.7 and anaconda 4.2.0

 **extended Behavior Tree** is an extention of the standard Behavior Tree model to integrate scripted and planned procedures, with a direct applicability for robot task management.